 - " Veterans who were crew members on C-123 planes flown after the Vietnam War

 These veterans must show that they were exposed to Agent Orange or other herbicides during military service to be eligible for service-connection for presumptive diseases.

 Veterans who believe they have a disease caused by herbicide exposure, but it is not a presumptive disease, must show that:

 - They were exposed to herbicides during military service

 - There is an actual connection between the disease and herbicide exposure during military service

 Exception: Blue Water veterans with non-Hodgkin's lymphoma may be granted service-connection without showing inland waterway service or that they set foot in Vietnam.
 This is because VA also recognizes non-Hodgkin's lymphoma as related to service in Vietnam or the waters offshore of Vietnam during the Vietnam Era.

-Vietnam veterans with chronic b-cell leukemias, Parkinson's disease, or ischemic heart disease may apply for disability compensation for these diseases using VA's Fast Track Claims Processing System.
+Vietnam veterans with chronic b-cell leukemias, Parkinson's disease, or ischemic heart disease may apply for disability compensation for these diseases using VA's Fully Developed Claims Processing System.